Sergiuas/HTTP-Proxy/README.md

 make
 make run
 ```

+You need to modify your Firefox network settings by changing the proxy configuration.
 Build and run the client side app using a qt and c++ ide such as Qt Creator.